genesislabs-research/PRAGMI-Architecture-/README.md

 ---

 ## Architecture Overview
+Chatbots are essentially a solved problem built on bloated probability matrices that just predict the next word.

+S-ROS (Spiking Robot Operating System) is on a completely different level because it abandons that probabilistic guessing to act as a hyper-efficient, self-wiring biological logic gate

 In standalone mode Timmy functions as a complete spiking language model trainable on standard next-token prediction tasks.